kenjennings/Atari-Breakout76/README.md

 The game begins at a difficulty level any child could handle and quickly progresses to a speed only the twitchiest paddle jockey can survive.
 But, oddly, people still love to play this game and to be humiliated by it.
 This is a good indicator that the game play is nicely balanced between human play time vs difficulty progression.
 An easy game becomes boring.
 An impossible game or a game that feels like it cheats the player discourages repeat play.
 Many games with poor play planning simply overwhelm the player with enemies to the point where it is literally impossible to progress or win by either a human or a computer.
 However, the mechanics of Breakout make it feel like it is the player's responsibility for losing the game, not that the game robbed the player.
 The player can clearly see the ball, but doesn't turn the Paddle controller in time to hit the Ball.
 The player is trying to hit the Ball on the edge of the Paddle to change the Ball's direction and misses.
 The only one to blame is the player.

 Breakout is frequently immitated, because the game concept is so simple.
-For decades the Breakout concept has been a frequent rite of passage for thousands of programmers from beginners learning to program to experienced programmers learning a new language, to commercial game production houses looking to squeeze their share of money from a concept that refuses to die.
-But, more often than not, the result is poor or clumsy compared to the original Breakout.
+For decades the Breakout concept has been a frequent rite of passage for thousands of programmers from beginners learning programming to experienced programmers learning a new language, to commercial game production houses looking to squeeze more money from a concept that refuses to die.
+But, as often as not, the result is poor or clumsy compared to the original Breakout.
 Programmers often over-think the game play and implement behavior that is not in the game.
 Simple alterations in the game play can make the game too easy to be interesting.
 Sloppy play handling and inconsistent collision detection can make the game too difficult to be playable.
-We'll visit these different topics below. . .
+The playability topics are visited below. . .

 **SERVE**: